 What are red blood cells and why are they important?

 Red blood cells are the most numerous cells in blood by far, and give blood its red color.
 They are responsible for carrying oxygen from the lungs to the tissues of the body.
 They can do this because of a special protein called hemoglobin that is found in each red blood cell.
-As blood is pumped through the lung, oxygen moves into the red cells and binds tightly to hemoglobin.
-When the blood is pumped out through the body and into the tissues, oxygen is released from hemoglobin and allowed to leave the red cells to enter the cells of the tissues.
+As blood is pumped through the lungs, oxygen moves into the red cells and binds tightly to hemoglobin.
+When the blood is pumped out through the body and into the tissues, oxygen is released from hemoglobin, leaves the red blood cells, and enters the cells of the tissues.

 What does the CBC tell us about red blood cells?

-The CBC reports three different red cell measurements: Red Blood Cell count (RBC), hematocrit (HCT) and hemoglobin (HGB).
+A) Numbers.
+The CBC reports three different red cell measurements: red blood cell count (RBC), hematocrit (HCT) and hemoglobin (HGB).
 These measurements provide information about how many red cells are present and how much hemoglobin is available.
-A decrease in either the red cell count or the amount of hemoglobin is called “anemia.”
+A decrease in either the red cell count or the amount of hemoglobin is called anemia.
 There are many causes for anemia, and although the CBC may provide clues, further investigation is almost always required to reach a diagnosis.
 By comparison, a mild increase in the number of red cells is relatively common and usually indicates that the pet is dehydrated or excited.
 This change is usually temporary and is not worrisome.
 In very rare cases a persistently high red blood cell count can signal a bone marrow disorder.

+B) Size.
 The size of the red blood cells sometimes provides clues about a disease.
 For example, larger red cells can be seen with vitamin deficiency and bone marrow disease etc. Smaller red blood cells can be found with iron deficiency and immune system problems.
-Sometimes the red cells are normal size, but there just aren't enough of them.
+Sometimes the red cells are normal size, but there just are not enough of them.
 This suggests longstanding illness such as ongoing kidney disease, persistent inflammation, or cancer.

 What are white blood cells and why are they important?

-White blood cells or leukocytes ("leuko" means 'white') are essential to help protect the body against infectious organisms such as bacteria and viruses, and also against foreign material that may enter the body.
+White blood cells or leukocytes are essential to help protect the body against infectious organisms such as bacteria and viruses, and also against foreign material that may enter the body.

 It may help to think of white blood cells as the "armed forces" of the body.
 Instead of the army, navy, and air force, the body’s armed forces have five branches represented by different types of white blood cells called neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
 The different groups of leukocytes work independently and in combination, depending on the problem that is present.